hsuanhauliu/security-webcam/README.md

 A security camera system using computer webcam that auto-saves clips when a person's face is detected.

-How it works:
+## How It Works

-- After the program is executed, it will start using the webcam to record.
-All frames are saved in a buffer which will keep only the recent frames (depending on the buffer_length set).
+- After the program is executed, it will start recording via webcam on your computer.
+All frames are saved in a buffer which is used to keep only the most recent frames (size depends on the buffer_length set initially).
-- Once a face is detected, it will start recording all the frames until a few seconds after the face is no longer in the frame (the wait time is also depending on the buffer_length).
-After that, an mov file will be created and the name of the file is the recorded time.
+- Every time a face is detected, it will start recording all the frames until a few seconds after the face is no longer within the camera frame.
+The number of seconds it will wait before saving the clip also equals to the buffer_length.
+A .mov file will be created and named after the recorded time.
-- The program will then resume to recording repeat the same process until the user terminates the program.
+- The program will then resume to recording and repeat the same process until the user terminates the program.

+## Features

+- Custom FPS and buffer length settings.
+- Real-time face detection.
+- CLI provides easy execution.
+- Ability to see the recording in real-time.

 ## Getting Started